 Injury Prevention is an IHS-grant-funded program geared to meet specific goals and objectives within the local Reno-Sparks Indian Colony Tribal Community.

 The Elder Fall Prevention program has four major components:

 Our main goal is to prevent death and injury due to elder falls in and out of the home.

-The Child Passenger Safety Program distributes car seats to IHS eligible children whose caregiver completes a 30-60 minute educational component.
-Our main goal is to prevent injury and death in all ages due to motor vehicle crashes by increase seat belt and car seat usage.
+The Child Passenger Safety Program distributes car seats to IHS-eligible children whose caregiver completes a 30 to 60 minute educational component.
+Our main goal is to prevent injury and death of all ages due to motor vehicle crashes by increasing seat belts and car seat usage.
 Call to set up a car seat check.

 Valentine Lovelace, Injury Prevention Coordinator

 Email Valentine Lovelace